 The best inflationvalves for an inflatable packboat aren’t the bungs you find on an airbed or an old Semperit.
 Nor the thin, twist cap stems off a Feathercraft Java or an old Alpacka.
-What you want are one-way valves like the high-presure ones off on white water rafts, pictured left and copied by many.
-Like a car-tyre valve, one-way operation as well as a secure fitting are the key, so what pumps in doesn’t push back at your or escape when you remove the inflation hose.
+What you want are one-way valves as fitted to white water rafts and pictured left.
+Like a car-tyre valve, one-way operation as well as a secure seal are the key, so what pumps in doesn’t push back or escape when you remove the inflation hose.
 Brands include Halkey Roberts, Leafield or whoever makes your boat.
 In America they’re also called ‘military’ valves.

-With proper raft as found on good IKs valves, pushing the button down and turning clockwise locks the valve open to release air.
-Then, for pumping up, push lightly and turn anticlockwise so it springs back up to seal.
-This closed ‘button up’ position is the best way to transport an IK as the valve mechanism is less vulnerable to damage.
+You either push and twist the button clockwise to lock open (deflating).
+For pumping up, push lightly and turn anticlockwise so it springs back up to seal.
+This closed ‘button up’ position is the best way to transport an IK too.
 To lose a little pressure (say, the boat is getting hot in the sun) just jab the valve core button, same as on a car tyre.
 Post-2010 Gumotex valves are ‘push-push’ valves (graphic left) which are even easier to use.
 I always make sure I refit the cap seal straight away to keep grit or water out.

-When it comes to inserting the inflation hose, one-way IK valves can take simple push-fit adaptors as shown left; just shove the adaptor in and it sort of stays in place while pumping.
+When it comes to inserting the inflation hose, one-way IK valves can take simple push-fit adaptors as shown below left; just shove the adaptor in and it sort of stays in place while pumping.
 It looks cheap but on a Gumotex at least, works fine.
 With higher-pressure boats like Grabners and Incepts and some Gumotex (as well as drop-stitch boats) , you’re better off using a bayonet fitting (below right) so it won’t pop off as pressure builds.

 Low-pressure valves for packrafts